versioneye/ops_contrib/nginx/ansible/README.md

 # NGinx proxy for VersionEye

-This directory includes an [Ansible](https://www.ansible.com/) playbook to setup an Nginx webserver on Ubuntu as proxy for the
-VersionEye App and API Docker containers.
+This directory includes [Ansible](https://www.ansible.com/) playbooks to setup an Nginx webserver on Ubuntu as proxy for the VersionEye App and API Docker containers.
 On Ubuntu Ansible can be installed like this:

 ```
 sudo apt-get install ansible